 Please don’t start going through your roster of manuscripts and offering up everything else you’ve ever written unless you can categorically say that the quality is a huge improvement (and if it is, why not just send that in the first place?).
 Instead, hone your craft, get opinions from readers you trust and query around after some time has passed and you’re confident that your work is stronger.

-Nothing needs to be said about this other than: email makes it easy to respond, no matter what emotional state you happen to be in.
+Nothing needs to be said about this other than: email makes it easy to fire off a rejection response, no matter what emotional state you happen to be in.
 That doesn’t mean you should.

 - “Thanks for reading!”